New Richmond:

 Paul served in the Army and the National Guard in a career that spanned from 1960 until his retirement with the rank of Major on his 60th Birthday on May 9, 2000.
 Paul served on active duty, as the Co.
 B | 128th Infantry Commander in New Richmond, was a recruiter for the National Guard and ended his career as a counselor at MEPS in Minneapolis.
 Paul also explored entrepreneurial endeavors with his brothers Jack and Dude through Central Lumber in Wanderoos and Paint ‘N Stuff (paint and carpet store) in New Richmond.
 Many years were spent working at Farm & Home in New Richmond until his full-time military career took over.

 Paul’s first marriage brought about his greatest accomplishments; his children Mike (Carson Kreitzer) and “the twins” Kathy and Kris.
-He was additionally blessed with two step-daughters Jackie and Ann (Tim Otto) through his union with his wife of 33 years Julianne.
+He was additionally blessed with two stepdaughters Jackie and Ann (Tim Otto) through his union with his wife of 33 years Julianne.
 Those 5 children gave Paul the joys of his life in grandchildren Alisha (Ben Martell) and their 2 children, Liz (Luke Wolf) and their 3 children, Shane (Taylor) and their 2 children, Rachel (Jeff Flicker), Hannah, Jake, Lexi, Josh, Max, Luke, and Henry.

-Paul’s hobbies were playing softball in his younger years, lighting off illegal fireworks at 4th of July parties, refinishing furniture with Julie, proud blood donor & volunteer at drives, volunteering at any and all Legion fundraising events, playing golf, attending City Council meetings, trips to the Turtle Lake Casino, and attending events of his grandchildren.
+Paul’s hobbies were playing softball in his younger years, lighting off illegal fireworks at 4th of July parties, refinishing furniture with Julie, proud blood donor & volunteer at drives, volunteering at any and all Legion fundraising events, playing golf, bowling, attending City Council meetings, trips to the Turtle Lake Casino, and attending events of his grandchildren.

 He loved attending coffee at the Shammy & the Legion where he could connect with his friends to talk about life, solve all the world’s problems and speak of his disdain of how the City Beautiful was conducting its business.
 Paul made friends wherever he went and could talk with anyone.
 He loved to tell stories to all who would listen.